Construction Accidents in New York

 Subin Law and the former Subin Associates.

-Subin Law represents construction workers and their families in accident claims across New York.
-These cases involve serious injuries and require a legal team that understands both the physical realities of job site work and the complex legal framework governing liability when things go wrong.
+Subin Law represents construction workers and their families in accident claims throughout New York.
+These cases involve serious injuries and require a legal team that understands the physical realities of job-site work and the complex legal framework governing liability when things go wrong.

 The Hazards Workers Face

-Construction accident claims in New York arise from a consistent set of hazards the industry has long recognized and the law requires to be controlled.
+Construction accident claims in New York typically arise from a consistent set of hazards the industry has long recognized.
+The law recognizes these risk patterns and has established standards to address them.
+Because these hazards follow predictable patterns, that predictability is central to how legal responsibility is assigned when they occur.

 The Legal Framework

-Construction injuries include traumatic brain injury, spinal cord damage, crush injuries, fractures, amputations, electrocution injuries, and fatalities.
-Behind each outcome is a worker who went to a job site and did not come home the same.
-The legal work ensures those responsible are held accountable for the full consequences.
+Construction injuries can include traumatic brain injury, spinal cord injury, broken bones, fractures, and fatalities.
+Behind each outcome is a worker who went to a job site and did not return home the same.
+The legal work holds those responsible for the full consequences of what happened.

 Subin Law takes a limited number of serious cases so each receives focused attention and a strategy built around its specific facts.
 Consultations are free and confidential.
 No attorney fees are charged unless compensation is recovered.